Samuel-2626/general-knowledge/programming-intro.md

 - For loops only repeat for however long the sequence is.
 The loop variables takes on these values in order.

+## Loops over strings, Guess-and-check, and Binary

+- break STATEMENT
+    * Immediately exits whatever loop it is in
+    * Skips remaining expressions in code block
+    * Exits only innermost loop!

+- The sequence of values in a for loop isn't limited to numbers

+* Challenge:
+- Assume you are given a string of lowercase letters in a variable s.
+Guess how many unique letters there are in the string.
+For example, if s = "abca", then your code prints 3.